Joshua Workman: 2010

 In a Sun Media article, Workman was quoted discussing the upcoming 2010 London municipal election.
 Workman stated that incumbent Mayor Anne Marie DiCicco-Best, (is) "going to be very hard to beat.
 But like everyone, Anne Marie has weaknesses," one weakness of the three-term mayor, he said, "is the perception that the city has not progressed due to lack of big-picture leadership".

 In another Sun Media article, Workman discussed former Cabinet Minister Joe Fontana's entry into the London municipal campaign saying, for Fontana to beat incumbent Mayor Anne Marie DiCicco-Best it would take, "a perfect storm".
 "It's not impossible but it's a long shot.
 He has to get out and be seen and share his vision with the people.
 They want a fresh vision, not a tried-and-true approach.
 To overcome 22,000 votes, he's going to have to shake things up."

 Currently

 Workman is currently involved in several of London's charitable and not-for-profit organizations.
 He currently volunteers with the Canadian Diabetes Association and the Canadian Red Cross.
+Workman is the inaugural President & CEO of WorkSafe Ontario.

 Workman is a Past-President of the Canadian Club of London.